 Your choice to study in Finland vs. Canada will be challenging.
 Both countries offer various advantages that are beneficial to your academic requirements.
 Finland and Canada are both developed and progressive countries that can meet your needs in many ways.
 But where is the best place to study?

 Today, let us ease your burden and help you ultimately decide.
 We looked at the quality of education, cost of living, things to do for fun, crime rates, and more to decide between Finland and Canada as places to study.

 Your environment while you study in Finland vs. Canada

 The environment plays a significant role in choosing where to study in Finland vs. Canada, as it can affect your studying habits.
 It is ideal to have a relaxing place where you can focus and rest peacefully.

-Upon reaching Finland, you can expect rich biodiversity consistently awarded as one of the greenest countries in the world for many years.
+Upon reaching Finland, you can expect rich biodiversity and to consistently be awarded as one of the greenest countries in the world for many years.
 You can enjoy a pleasant and serene stillness brought about by thick woodlands, 56,000 lakes, and rivers.

-On the other hand, Asian students traveling to Canada will have to endure 15 hours and 9 minutes of travel time.
+On the other hand, students from Asia who want to go to Canada will have to travel for 15 hours and 9 minutes.
 Once there, expect freezing weather if you are in the northern part of the region.

-Most Canadians reside near the southern border as it offers warmer weather.
-In Vancouver, Canada’s west coast, don’t forget always to bring an umbrella or a jacket as the climate tends to be rainy.
+Most Canadians reside near the southern border, which offers warmer weather.
+In Vancouver, on Canada’s west coast, don’t forget to always bring an umbrella or a jacket as the climate tends to be rainy.

 Canada has breathtaking landscapes, lush valleys, sparkling rivers, and more.
 Though rich in biodiversity, Canada faces several environmental issues that the government is trying to address appropriately.